ETymch/Projects/README.md

 There are whole datasets for MosPrime Rate essay available, including:

-* Complete R code in Jupyter Notebook.
+* Complete R code (debuffed, notes added) in Jupyter Notebook.
 * All of the datasets, that are used in the project.